raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 # Sitecore XP1 Scaled (On-Premise) Installation Notes

-This is a guide or a reference for installing Sitecore 9.0 in a fully scaled on-premise environment.
+This is a guide or a reference for installing Sitecore XP1 v9.0 in a fully scaled on-premise environment.

 >Note: This documentation is still a **work-in-progress**, do expect constant updates.
-For questions or you need elaboration please send an email to *rasenieroAtGmailDotCom*.
+For questions or need elaboration please send an email to *rasenieroAtGmailDotCom*.

 ## Getting Started

-These instructions will serve as a guide or a reference for deploying Sitecore 9.0 in a fully scaled on-premise environment.
+These instructions will serve as a guide or a reference for deploying Sitecore XP1 v9.0 in a fully scaled on-premise environment.

-In the following scenario below, every core role and XP service role is performed by a dedicated server.
+In the following scenario below, every core roles and XP service roles is performed by a dedicated server.
 This is a pre-built topology and is also known as XP1 Scaled.
-However, roles can be combine into a single instance, e.g. all Solr roles (i.e. xDB and CMS Solr Cores) can be installed in a single Solr instance.
+However, roles can be combine into a single instance, e.g. all xConnect and xDB roles (i.e. Collection, Collection Service, Marketing Automation, Marketing Automation Reporting, and ReferenceData) can be installed in a single instance.

 We will be referencing *the diagram* below in our instructions to come.